planetfederal/desktop-documentation/docs/source/what_is_new.rst

 * ESRI Token Authentication support
 * Support for encrypted zips in the Plugin Manager¶

-For a full list of new features check the visual changelogs for versions :qgis_changelogs:`3.0 <30>`, :qgis_changelogs:`3.2 <32>`, and :qgis_changelogs:`3.4 <34>`.
+For a full list of QGIS new features check the visual changelogs for versions :qgis_changelogs:`3.0 <30>`, :qgis_changelogs:`3.2 <32>`, and :qgis_changelogs:`3.4 <34>`.

 There were also some removals for this version:

 * Standalone QGIS browser application has been deprecated
 * Connect plugin will not be shipped in this release
-* Boundless OAuth2 and Master Password plugins, has its functionality was integrated into QGIS 3 core
+* Boundless OAuth2 and Master Password plugins were removes has its functionality was integrated into QGIS 3 core
-* Orfeo toolbox processing provider no longer ships with QGIS
+* Orfeo toolbox processing provider no longer shipped
 * PgAdmin 4 was temporarily removed from installer

 For a complete list of new features, fixes, and known issues, please consult each platform README files:

 * :download:`Windows <_static/README_win.txt>`